greptileai/greptile-vscode/README.md

 ## Overview

-Greptile is a developer tool for understanding and navigating codebases in English.
+Greptile is a developer tool for understanding and navigating codebases in plain English.

 This extension for VS Code brings Greptile's capabilities directly into your development environment, enhancing productivity and code comprehension.